 69. Hub’s Loop - 0.75 km - More Difficult.
 Loops off the Wildcat Valley Trail from above the Baker Memorial Rock and re-enters the Wildcat Valley Trail just above the intersection of the Orchard Trail and the abandoned Towle Farm homesite.

-Overall, Jackson Ski Touring Foundation is the 1st most popular cross country ski trail of all 26 cross country skiing in New Hampshire.
+Overall, Jackson Ski Touring Foundation is the 1st most popular cross country ski area of all 26 Nordic ski destinations in New Hampshire.